samwilson/kohana_webdb/README.md

 combination of these.
 How they are combined, and what the options are for further refining users' permissions, are detailed below.

-1. If valid connection details are provided in `APPPATH/application/config/database.php` then these will be used to connect to the database.
+1. If valid connection details are provided in `APPPATH/config/database.php` then these will be used to connect to the database.
+The user will at this point have all of the permissions of the database user.
+Note that if the MySQL anonymous user (who has an empty username) is present, then its access will apply at this point.
-2. If not, the user will be prompted for a username and password and these will be used to connect.
-3. If a connection is made with credentials from the configuration file, then it is most likely that there will be further application-level access control.
-   At this point, a user can log in and have complete access to everything.
+2. WebDB user authentication is handled by the Auth module, and so any drivers for that module can be used.
+The DB driver, provided with WebDB, can be used to authenticate as MySQL users.
+3. If a valid MySQL user is given in the Database configuration file, and a driver other than DB is selected in the Auth configuration file, then users can authenticate against that other driver, and if logged in will have all of the permissions of the MySQL user.
-4. With the addition of the `permissions` table to the system, WebDB will run with full *table-* and *row-level* user permissions.
+4. With the addition of 'permissions' tables to the system, WebDB will run with full *table-* and *row-level* user permissions.
 This means that an unauthenticated user will see nothing by default (unless the wildcard `*` is specified for some permissions), and the site administrator must explicitly grant all privileges.

-[!!]
-More information about the permissions system will be coming soon.

-The `permissions` table schema:
+The `webdb_permissions` table schema:

-    CREATE TABLE IF NOT EXISTS `permissions` (
-        `id`            int(5)        NOT NULL PRIMARY KEY AUTO_INCREMENT, `database_name` varchar(65)   NOT NULL DEFAULT '*' COMMENT 'A single database name, or an asterisk to denote all databases.', `table_name`    varchar(65)   NOT NULL DEFAULT '*' COMMENT 'A single table name, or an asterisk to denote all tables.',
+    CREATE TABLE IF NOT EXISTS `webdb_permissions` ( `id`            int(5)        NOT NULL PRIMARY KEY AUTO_INCREMENT, `database_name` varchar(65)   NOT NULL DEFAULT '*' COMMENT 'A single database name, or an asterisk to denote all databases.', `table_name`    varchar(65)   NOT NULL DEFAULT '*' COMMENT 'A single table name, or an asterisk to denote all tables.',